 These are not rigid rules, but rather guidelines, which help us in striving to model nature in our garden design.

-Take a virtual tour of my edible landscape.
+Take a virtual tour of my permaculture-inspired edible landscape.

 Principle #1: Observe and Interact with the Land

-When we pay attention to a landscape through all seasons and all times of day to understand its personality, its essence, we learn the answer to questions like:
+When we pay attention to a landscape through all seasons and all times of day to understand its personality, its essence, we learn the answer to questions that affect the design of the site.

 - How does the sun, wind, and water move across or through it?